Summary

 The Nissan Juke has received widespread praise for its smoother styling compared to the divisive original, as well as being much better to drive.
 However, despite the big step forward, the engine is considered weak and it is still not considered to be as well finished as the Volkswagen T-Cross or T-Roc models.

-As of January 2024, the Nissan Juke holds a New Car Expert Rating of B, with a score of 68%.
-It get high marks for its low average CO2 emissions, while running costs are low and it has a good safety rating.
+As of May 2025, the Nissan Juke holds a New Car Expert Rating of B, with a score of 67%.
+It scores top marks for its low average CO2 emissions, while running costs are low and it has a good safety rating.
+However, its media review scores and its reliability record are poor.

 - Nissan Juke (2010 to 2019) – Expert Rating